-Below is a compilation of supports available to NWT businesses during the COVID-19 pandemic.
+Below is a compilation of supports available to NWT businesses – including tour operators, artists, filmmakers, agriculturists and more - during the COVID-19 pandemic.
 This page will be updated on an ongoing basis.
+Please check back regularly.

 In this section

 NWT businesses and artists can apply for funding to manufacture Personal Protective Equipment (PPE) including: certified medical face masks, certified face shields, certified hand sanitizer, and non-medical cloth face masks.
 Up to $1,000 is available for the purchase of raw materials for non-medical cloth facemasks, and up to $25,000 is available for raw materials and equipment for the manufacturing of medically certified products.
 Learn more.

 The GNWT is offering low interest loans to business operators through the Business Development and Investment Corporation (BDIC).
 Loans of up to $25,000 (or more if need is clearly addressed) are being made available to qualified NWT businesses at a rate of 1.75%.